A big part of protecting our harbour is stopping untreated pollutants from getting into the harbour and streams through the stormwater system.

 There are more than 72 stormwater outfalls around Porirua Harbour, and many more discharging to our streams.
 Sending stormwater to the Wastewater Treatment Plant is not practical, due to the huge amount of rainwater that would need to be captured and pumped for treatment.

-Simple behaviour changes by residents and ratepayers are the least costly way to reduce harbour pollution from common household chemicals.
+Simple behaviour changes by residents and ratepayers are the least costly way to reduce harbour pollution from common household activities and chemical use.

 Getting involved in local environmental groups or programmes is a great way to help keep Te Awarua-o-Porirua Harbour clean and the City beautiful.
 Local groups include the following: